MohamedYassineFERJAOUI/person-management/README.md

 ## Overview

 This project is a simple web application developed with the MERN (MongoDB, Express.js, React, Node.js) stack.
-It serves as a tool for managing person records, allowing users to perform CRUD (Create, Read, Update, Delete) operations and apply filters based.
+It serves as a tool for managing person records, allowing users to perform CRUD (Create, Read, Update, Delete) operations and apply filters based on name or age.

 ## Table of Contents